The Judson University Choir Prepares for Spring Tour

 On Friday, March 3, at 8 p.m., the choir will join Judson alumni band, Graveyards to Gardens, for a special concert at the Contemporary Music Center (559 Church St. E) in Brentwood, Tenn.
 The Contemporary Music Center is one of the Council for Christian Colleges and Universities (CCCU)’s best semester programs.
 There is an alumni gathering scheduled for this evening, as well.

 “Judson has sent as many as five students there in the past several years (and had sent two or three back when the program was housed at Martha’s Vineyard back in the early 2000s),” noted Anderson, director of the Demoss Center for Worship in the Performing Arts (DCWPA).
 “Two DCWPA students are studying there currently: Julie Cantrell and Josiah Vik.
-The CMC does a practicum-based tour every semester, a worship experience, that travels from school to school.
+The CMC does a practicum-based tour every semester, a large, concert-style experience, that travels from school to school.
 It is scheduled to stop at Judson on Thursday, April 6, at 6 p.m. in Herrick Chapel.”

 Choir members will use Saturday as a travel day, but they will be ready to minister on Sunday, March 5, when they join Bethel Baptist Church (1805 30th Ave.
 W) in Bradenton, Fla., for Sunday worship at 10 a.m.
 This was once the home church of Judson’s third president, the late Dr. Harm Weber.
 His wife, Arlie, still attends, as does alumnus Joel Mimbs ’10.